mongodb/docs/source/includes/ai-integrations/haystack/haystack-create-index.rst

                      "similarity": "cosine"
                   }
                ]
-            }

-   .. step:: Review the index definition and then click :guilabel:`Create Search Index`.

-      A modal window displays to let you know that your index is building.

-   .. step::  Click :guilabel:`Close` to close the :guilabel:`You're All Set!` modal window and wait for the index to finish building.
+            },
+            name="vector_index",
+            type="vectorSearch"
+         )

+         collection.create_search_index(model=search_index_model)

       The index should take about one minute to build.
-While it builds, the :guilabel:`Status` column reads :guilabel:`Initial
-      Sync`.
-When it finishes building, the :guilabel:`Status` column reads :guilabel:`Active`.
+While it builds, the index is in an :ref:`initial sync <troubleshoot-initial-sync>` state.
+When it finishes building, you can start storing and querying the data in your collection.